|

 [end columns]

-H. Douglas.
+H. DOUGLAS.

 American Stelling, 5th January, 1811.

-Entre dos muelas co[illegible]dales, [heading]
+Entre dos muelas co[illegible]dales,

-No pongas tus pulgares. [heading]
+No pongas tus pulgares.

 Cervantes.

-Mr. Secretary.
+Mr. SECRETARY.

-Your learned employers have made but a sorry fist [sic] of it. -
+Your learned employers have made but a sorry fist [sic] of

-They were the first to declare an unprovoked war against me, - they have
+it. - They were the first to declare an unprovoked war against me, - they have

 carried it on for above three weeks now that I have surrounded them, they cry

-out, "we do not chose to wage war with School-boys!"
-Surely they
+out, "we do not chose to wage war with

-must be panic-struck and know not what they say, otherwise one would hardly
+School-boys!"
+Surely they must be panic-struck and know not what they

-suppose that they would talk of not choosing to wage war at a time when they
+say, otherwise one would hardly suppose that they would talk of not choosing

-are near the end of the Campaign.
+to wage war at a time when they are near the end of the

 They need not put me in mind of having told them some time ago,

-that my Latin Rhymes were written as a serious piece - I do assure you, I was
+that my Latin Rhymes were written as a serious piece - I do

-serious when I wrote them, and I was serious when I set the trap, and I hope
+assure you, I was serious when I wrote them, and I was serious when

-and trust that it has proved a serious trap to them.
-No doubt they are
+I set the trap, and I hope and trust that it has proved a serious trap to them.

-seriously affected, and I flatter myself that every body who has read our
+No doubt they are seriously affected, and I flatter myself

-campaign, will allow, that I have given the literary character of that learned
+that every body who has read our campaign, will allow, that I have given the

-appeared, that your employers were considered as men who had acquired a
+Rhymes appeared, that your employers were considered as men who had acquired a

-considerable knowledge of the Latin and English tongues; but now alas! how
+considerable knowledge of the Latin and English tongues; but now

-self-dubbed learned Club. - They cannot answer him, they cannot contradict him.
+of this self-dubbed learned Club. - They cannot answer him,

-- "That it is here, is judged - that it is fled, is told - talents who -
+they cannot contradict him. - "That it is here, is judged - that it is

-wanders after four nouns - to mistake the Accusative for the Nominative case -
+fled, is told - talents who - wanders after four nouns - to mistake the

-general want of idiom, and errors without end in Bickerstern's criticisms; and
+too glaring." - Add to these a general want of idiom, and errors without

-the best of it is, this Bickerstern is a leading character in this learned
+end in BICKERSTERN's criticisms; and the best of it is, this BICKERSTERN is a

 If it is galling for him, who would wish to pass for a scholar, to